brtnyi/practice/README.md

-## Welcome to my solutions repo for SQL practice problems.
+## Welcome to my solutions repo for practice problems.
 Each page will include my initial solution, as well as cool solutions from other people that are helpful and shows a different approach.